How to Improve Your Website's Google Ranking in 30 Days

 - After completing a job, send a text or email with a direct link to your Google review page

-- Make it easy — one click to leave a review
+- Make it easy.
+One click to leave a review

 - Respond to every review (positive and negative) within 48 hours